kmbordin/kmbordin.github.io/CV.md

 12.2024 - Current.
 Research Fellow, National Program of Post-Doctoral research.
 Federal University of Rio Grande do Sul, UFRGS, Brazil

+2025\.
+Lecturing --Pontifícia Universidade Católica of Rio Grande do Sul (PUC-RS): Methods for carbon estimation in terrestrial areas (30 h)

 05.2024 - 11.2024 -- Research Fellow; National Institute of Science and Technology in Low Carbon Agriculture.
 Federal University of Rio Grande do Sul, UFRGS, Brazil

 2024\.
 Lecturing --Pontifícia Universidade Católica of Rio Grande do Sul (PUC-RS): Methods for carbon estimation in terrestrial areas (30 h).